-- 201. Over 575 specific instances have been received by 39 NCPs since 2000, and over 380 since 2011.
-These cases are distributed unevenly across the network as since 2011 six NCPs have received over 20 cases, and 16 NCPs have received fewer than five.
-Eleven NCPs have not yet received a case. - 202.
+Over 575 specific instances have been received by 39 NCPs since 2000, and over 380 since 2011.
+These cases are distributed unevenly across the network, as since 2011 six NCPs have received over 20 cases, and 16 NCPs have received fewer than five.
+Eleven NCPs have not yet received a case.

 Since 2011, the chapters most often raised in specific instances have been human rights (59%), general policies (which contains provisions about due diligence, 54%), employment and industrial relations (40%), and environment and disclosure (each 24%).
 Since 2011, 55% of closed cases were accepted, and 45% were not accepted.
-Since 2011, 42% of accepted and concluded cases led to an agreement, either within or outside the NCP process. - 203.
-Cases have been submitted by a wide range of actors, including NGOs (41%), trade unions (38%), individuals (18%).
-More rarely, cases have been submitted by companies or business organisations, local or indigenous communities, groups of stakeholders, or representatives of government such as town mayors or members of parliament.
+Since 2011, 42% of accepted and concluded cases led to an agreement, either within or outside the NCP process.
+In that timeframe, over 300 statements have been published by NCPs, documenting those cases and the issues involved.

+Cases have been submitted by a wide range of actors, including NGOs (41%), trade unions (38%) and individuals (18%).
+More rarely, cases have been submitted by companies or business organisations, local or indigenous communities, groups of stakeholders, or representatives of government such as ministers, town mayors or members of parliament.
 Although historically NGOs and trade unions have been the main categories of submitters, recently their share in new submissions has tended to decrease and that of individuals has tended to increase.
+Specific instances have also been submitted jointly by submitters from several categories (e.g. individuals and NGOs; local and international unions, etc.).